Teaching English in Argentina

 Teaching English in Argentina won’t make you a crazy amount of Dinero.
 Instead, most people teach there for its delicious cuisine, admired culture, and lovely people.
 It’s also a place for its inspiring scenery like the nearby mighty Andes, and of course, Iguazu Falls.

-Argentina can be tougher and more competitive than it looks.
-Despite a shaky economy, there is still a lot of demand for English, especially in business.
-It’s possible to get a job there just being a native speaker.
-A Bachelor’s degree helps and companies look for TEFL certification.
+Argentina can be more challenging and more competitive than it looks.
+Despite a shaky economy, there is still a lot of demand, especially in business English.
+It’s possible to get a job there just by being a native speaker.
+Companies look for prospective teachers with Bachelor’s degrees and TEFL certification.

 Most jobs are in Buenos Aires, the capital city of nearly 3 million people.
 Cordoba and Rosario are also popular cities to teach English in Argentina.
 But it’s possible to find work in tourist cities, such as Bariloche, Mendoza, and Salta.